Sam Harris: Israel

-During the Gaza war that began in October 2023, Harris expressed support for Israel and rejected arguments that Israel provoked Hamas by building Israeli settlements in the West Bank, arguing that Gaza had not been occupied since 2005.
-He also condemned the October 7 attacks, which led to the war.
-He described his July 2, 2024 interview with a former Knesset member as discussing "the bias against Israel at the United Nations, the nature of double standards, the precedent set by Israel in its conduct in the war in Gaza, the shapeshifting quality of antisemitism, anti-Zionism as the newest strain of Jew hatred, the 'Zionism is racism' resolution at the UN, the lie that Israel is an apartheid state, the notion that Israel is perpetrating a 'genocide' against the Palestinians, the Marxist oppressed-oppressor narrative, the false moral equivalence between the atrocities committed by Hamas and the deaths of noncombatants in Gaza ...."
+Harris described his July 2, 2024 interview with former Knesset member Michal Cotler-Wunsh as discussing "the bias against Israel at the United Nations, the nature of double standards, the precedent set by Israel in its conduct in the war in Gaza, the shapeshifting quality of antisemitism, anti-Zionism as the newest strain of Jew hatred, the 'Zionism is racism' resolution at the UN, the lie that Israel is an apartheid state, the notion that Israel is perpetrating a 'genocide' against the Palestinians, the Marxist oppressed-oppressor narrative, the false moral equivalence between the atrocities committed by Hamas and the deaths of noncombatants in Gaza ...."
 In July 2025, Harris wrote that despite his support for the war he has some reservations regarding his support for Israel citing allegations of corruption against Benjamin Netanyahu and the influence of religious extremists on the Israeli government.

 In June 2025, Harris supported Operation Midnight Hammer, which authorized military strikes against Iran nuclear facilities amid the ongoing Iran–Israel war.
+After the launch of the 2026 Iran war, he expressed support for trying to overthrow the Iranian regime, but said that the Trump administration repeatedly lied and had not properly prepared for the potential harmful outcomes of the war (such as Iran becoming a failed state or the strait of Hormuz being closed), also expressing concern about the number of civilians that had been killed.